 - Doubling sales of locally grown produce

 - Reducing sodium, added sugars, and saturated fats in both their own brands and national brands

-By now, everyone in the food industry is aware of leading discount food retailer Aldi’s removal of artificial colours from all of their store brand items in early 2016.
+By now, everyone in the food industry is aware of leading discount food retailer Aldi’s removal of artificial colors from all of their store brand items in early 2016.
 Now Wal-Mart will follow suit, doing the same and more with the Great Value brand.

-At first it didn’t appear to make sense to me, but when we started taking a closer look at the consumer data, it became clear that while the ‘early adopters’ of natural colours and other ingredients skewed less price sensitive, that is no longer true.
+At first it didn’t appear to make sense to me, but when we started taking a closer look at the consumer data, it became clear that while the ‘early adopters’ of natural colors and other ingredients skewed less price sensitive, that is no longer true.
 Mainstream consumers, especially millennial moms, are largely responsible for the growing demand for ‘clean food.’
 But they are also typically trying to feed a family on a budget.

 Both Wal-Mart and Aldi realize that if they want to continue to grow their business like they have in the past, it will be necessary to win with the mainstream shopper.

 Historically, the leaders and innovators in the North American food market were large consumer packaged goods companies.
 Things have slowly shifted over time.
 In fact, Nielsen reports the following in their “US Food Sales & The Changing Consumer”

 - Retailer store brands accounted for 23% of overall growth and had a 3% CAGR